SimoneRemoli/CircularList/README.md

 ## Source execution example :bulb:
 Initially, up to a maximum of five nodes will be created.
 An **array** will store the **link information** of these nodes.
+Remember that in an abstract way, a node is composed of the **actual information content and a memory address** that points to the next node.